i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/administration/rules/inventorytools.md

 :::

-Using i-Vertix ITAM blacklist mechanism, it is possible to exclude certain values ​​from processing by the rules engine such as certain IP or MAC addresses, for example an IP 127.0.0.1; see [Blacklists](../../../modules/administration/rules/rulesmanagement.md).
+Using i-Vertix ITAM blacklist mechanism, it is possible to exclude certain values from processing by the rules engine such as certain IP or MAC addresses, for example an IP 127.0.0.1; see [Blacklists](../../../modules/administration/rules/rulesmanagement.md).